andrelandgraf/andrelandgraf/contents/articles/2024-03-03_remix-with-terraform-on-cloudflare.md

 ## Provisioning infrastructure

 Let's finally provision some Cloudflare infrastructure.
 Let's say our Remix app requires a third-party API token, e.g., to send emails via Resend, send messages via Slack, or connect to a headless CMS.
-For this, we can use `wrangler` or the Cloudflare UI to set the secret in our worker environment.
+For this, we can use `wrangler` or the Cloudflare UI to set the secret in our Worker environment.
 Or we use Terraform!

-Use the [Cloudflare Provider docs](https://registry.terraform.io/providers/cloudflare/cloudflare/latest/docs) and search for `worker`.
-This should show you all possible worker configuration options, including `cloudflare_worker_secret`.
+Use the [Cloudflare Provider docs](https://registry.terraform.io/providers/cloudflare/cloudflare/latest/docs) and search for "worker".
+This should show you all possible Worker configuration options, including `cloudflare_worker_secret`.

 Add the following entry to your `main.tf` file: